- 1 – 60″x32″ Red oak hardwood plywood (top)

 Total cost: $185.00

 Before actually building the desk, Jeff had to figure out if he could actually handle standing all day.
 Stacking a few books on the kitchen bar, he tested it out for a couple weeks while working from home on my laptop.
-Once he was satisfied, the chopping and staining process began.
+Once he was satisfied, the chopping and staining process began.his site).

 "Around October 2010, I gave in to the crazy idea that I should build myself a standing desk.
 I had been scattering my projects around the house and my previous desk didn’t offer enough working space for anything other than reading or working on my laptop.
 The design and construction process lasted through January, and I couldn’t be happier with the results."